Honors College History

 General Honors and University Racial Integration

 A group known as the Congress of Racial Equity (CORE) “sought racial desegregation at the university… [and] struggled mightily in 1966 and early 1967 against…white indifference concerning race relations at the University of Maryland” (Andrea Levy, “Meeting the challenge of diversity 1968-1976: The Intensive Educational Development Program and change at the University of Maryland,” Chapter 2, 2010).
 CORE charged that university President Wilson Elkins ignored Black student concerns.
 The organization’s president, Earl Wynn, pushed Elkins to step up integration, Black history courses, and recruitment, among other concerns.
-At the time the university was not well regarded as a race-friendly campus and for this:
+At the time the university was not well regarded as a race-friendly campus, and for this:

-“Black students did not often consider the University…College-bound Black high school graduates…were more likely to attend one of the [state’s four HBCUs]…Maryland’s higher education system…was as racially segregated as it had been before the 1954 Brown…decision.”
-(Levy, Chapter 2, 2010).
+“Black students did not often consider the University….
+College-bound Black high school graduates…were more likely to attend one of the [state’s four HBCUs]….
+Maryland’s higher education system…was as racially segregated as it had been before the 1954 Brown…decision.”
+(Levy, Chapter 2, 2010)

 It became clear that the University would have to place greater emphasis on minority student recruitment.
 Prior to 1970, there had been no formal mechanism for bringing African American students into the pool of applicants for admission to undergraduate status.
-Targeted recruitment had been left to CCAR [Campus Coalition Against Racism] students and IED [Intensive Educational Development program] staff.
+Targeted recruitment had been left to CCAR [Campus Coalition Against Racism] students and IED [Intensive Educational Development] program staff.
 This began to change in 1970-71 when, in partial implementation of the University’s desegregation plan, “two full-time recruiters were hired by the Admissions Office specifically to recruit Black students…” (Levy, Chapter 3, 2010).

 Portz also suggested to Elkins in his correspondence that the University set aside several honors scholarships for Black students.
 In addition to this, he promised that the Honors Student Council would contribute $500 annually to the scholarship fund to be given to Black high school graduates admitted to the General Honors Program.
-As Director, Portz and his wife, Edythe, who we do not have records as being a university staff or faculty member, but appeared to be deeply involved with the Program, contributed personal funds to support scholarships for Black honors students.
+As Director, Portz and his wife, Edythe (who, according to records, was not a university staff or faculty member but appeared to be deeply involved with the program) contributed personal funds to support scholarships for Black honors students.

 These efforts led to a community of academically gifted Black student leaders on the campus.
 Ted Laster was the first president of the Black Honors Caucus (BHC), a student organization composed of Black students in Honors.
 The BHC, founded in 1971 took up the role of recruiting and retaining Black students for Honors with its own student-run efforts to raise scholarship monies.
-The organization hosted a concert in the University’s Cole Field Student Activities Building to raise scholarship money by bringing to campus the then very popular and heartthrob family music R&B band, The Jackson 5 (July 1971), and later Queen of Soul, Aretha Franklin.
+The organization hosted a concert in the University’s Cole Field Student Activities Building to raise scholarship money by bringing to campus the then very popular and heartthrob family music R&B band, The Jackson 5 (July 1971), and later the Queen of Soul, Aretha Franklin.

 Black Honors Caucus board